radenmuaz/radenmuaz.github.io/_posts/2025-02-04-trying-out-deepseek-r1.md

 permalink: /blog/trying-out-deepseek-r1/
 tags:
   - machine learning
+  - llm
-  - linear regression
+  - deepseek
-  - pyscript
+  - alignment
 ---

 So this model [DeepSeek-R1](https://chat.deepseek.com/) has nice DeepThink feature which have the model monologue in the `<think></think>` tag.